Detailed Guide on Enabling and Disabling Speed Limiter for Electric Vehicles

 What to Do If an Electric Vehicle Gets Waterlogged?

-1. **Use Motor Inertia**: Prop up the electric vehicle with its main stand.
+1. **Use Motor Inertia**: Prop up the electric Bike with its main stand.
 Turn on the ignition key, twist the throttle to the maximum to make the motor run at high speed.
 Once the speed builds up, squeeze the brake suddenly.
 Repeat this process several times.
 Now try inflating the tire again—this may make it easier to inflate.

 2. **Seal the Gaps**: Take a few plastic bags and seal all the gaps between the tire edge and the wheel hub to prevent air from leaking out of these gaps during inflation.
 Then use an air pump to inflate the tire; it will inflate quickly.
 After the tire is inflated, remove the plastic bags and add a little more air to top it up.